Updated June 12, 2023

-- The StatCounter data used to determine the initial set of five eligible general search services will be refreshed annually.
+- The StatCounter data used to determine the initial set of five eligible general search services is refreshed annually.
 The order in which participating services are displayed in the choice screen is randomised each time the choice screen is shown, as explained above.

-- What StatCounter configuration will be used to determine the five most popular eligible general search services in each country?
+- What StatCounter configuration is used to determine the five most popular eligible general search services in each country?

-- How many choices will appear before the user has to scroll?
+- How many choices appear before the user has to scroll?

-- The number of participating services shown on the choice screen before scrolling will vary according to the device’s screen size, resolution, and other factors (such as whether the user sets up their device in portrait or landscape mode).
-Google estimates that the vast majority of devices showing the choice screen will include five or six choices before scrolling.
+- The number of participating services shown on the choice screen before scrolling varies according to the device’s screen size, resolution, and other factors (such as whether the user sets up their device in portrait or landscape mode).
+Google estimates that the vast majority of devices showing the choice screen include five or six choices before scrolling.

 - Why do you require signing an NDA?

 - Google is using a standard form NDA to designate certain information as confidential.
 Google uses an NDA when it enters into commercial arrangements which, for example, involve the sharing of financial information, technical assets or other non-public information related to our products.
 Here, it would allow us to keep confidential any technical information that we receive from search providers and certain information that Google will provide to choice screen participants.
 To ensure consistency among all eligible providers, we cannot negotiate terms of this agreement.

 - The NDA is not intended to prevent or discourage search providers from discussing the choice screen terms with the European Commission and Google will not prevent such discussions.

 - What if I no longer want my search service to appear in the choice screen for a country?